plone/plone.restapi/docs/source/authentication.rst

    :language: js

 The ``@logout`` endpoint can be used to invalidate tokens.
-However by default tokens are not persisted on the server and thus can not be invalidated.
-To enable token invaldiation, activate the ``store_tokes`` option in the PAS plugin.
-If you need tokens that are valid indefinitely you should also disable the use of Plone's keyring in the PAS plugin (option ``use_keyring``).
+However, by default tokens are not persisted on the server and thus can not be invalidated.
+To enable token invalidation, activate the ``store_tokens`` option in the PAS plugin.
+If you need tokens that are valid indefinitely, you should also disable the use of Plone's keyring in the PAS plugin (option ``use_keyring``).

 The logout request must contain the existing token in the ``Authorization`` header.